Some links here are affiliate links, at no extra cost to you. As an Amazon Associate I earn from qualifying purchases. Full disclosure.

 Pregmate Pregnancy Test Strips

 The value pick we recommend most.
 You get a large pack of sensitive strips for the price of a few boxed tests, which takes the cost-anxiety out of testing.
 Dip, wait, and read.
-They are a favourite for anyone tracking a line over several days.
-View on Amazon
+They are the favorite for anyone watching a line darken over several days.

 Pros